PuppyQ08/Cheat-Sheet/cuda/cuda.md

 Now, if you pass '(void**)&var' to myMalloc, the function will be able to overwrite the value of the var --- as ret will be pointing to var variable.

+# dynamic shared memory using extern
+One possible reason that saving shared memory might be valuable, is because it can impact occupancy, and thus performance.

+Suppose I had a parallel reduction code, and suppose that it used shared memory as the primary reduction medium.
+Typically the amount of shared memory I will need will be related to the number of threads I use in my threadblock.
+Now let's also suppose that depending on the exact problem I have, I may want to adjust the number of threads per threadblock, at runtime.